Page Content

 Clinical training

-During the PGY-1 year you spend six months on general surgery services and six months on adult urology service, participating in the day-to-day operations of the service.
-You are actively involved in diagnostic evaluation of urologic patients, pre- and postoperative care, assisting in the operating room with both minor and major open procedures, and participating in endoscopic and laparoscopic operations.
+During all years of training in the Urology Residency, residents participate in the day-to-day operations of the mentor service, which includes active involvement in the diagnostic evaluation of urologic patients, pre- and postoperative care, and assisting in the operating room with both minor and major open procedures.

-The second year of residency is the first full year of urology (PGY-2).
+• The PGY-2 year of residency is the first full year of urology.
 You become familiar with urologic diagnosis, endoscopy, urodynamic technique and theory, and management of urologic oncology patients.
 You also acquire basic operative skills and in-depth experience with both common and uncommon urologic disease processes.
+This year you will begin acquiring basic skills in endourology and stone disease, urologic oncology, female urology, and general urology.

-The PGY-3 and -5 years provide intensive training in pediatric urology, endourology, female urology, infertility, erectile dysfunction, and urologic oncology.
-The rotation in urologic oncology offers significant exposure to patients with prostate, bladder, or renal cancer.
+• The PGY-3 and PGY-4 years provide intensive training in pediatric urology, endourology, female urology, andrology and infertility, erectile dysfunction, neurourology, trauma and genitourinary reconstruction, and urologic oncology.
+The rotations in urologic oncology offer significant exposure to patients with prostate, bladder, and renal cancer.

-The final year of urology (PGY-6) consists of hospital and clinical rotations, including senior and chief resident assignments.
+• The final year of urology PGY-5 consists of hospital and clinical rotations, including senior and chief resident assignments.
 This experience allows you to mature into a knowledgeable, confident, and skillful urologic surgeon capable of independent thinking and conducting the most difficult operations.

 Rotation schedule